 What would you say to inspire others?

-Try to find the ways to be optimistic about life.
+Try to find ways to be optimistic about life.

-Many people aren’t right now.
+Many people aren’t feeling optimistic right now.
 How would you suggest they counteract the negativity they see and read about in the news?

 Ignore the bad stuff.
 You don’t have to be influenced by it.
 You don’t have to take on the burdens of the world.
-I am interested in history and I read the newspapers but that doesn’t mean I have to get unhappy myself about how things are going.
+I am interested in history, and I read the newspapers, but that doesn’t mean I have to get unhappy about how things are going.